United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Let me start with that, Julian.
 First of all, if you look at Q2, some anomalies that actually drove margins down.
 First of all, of course, it's the acquisitions that we've made over the last year and a half or so.
 That accounted for about half of the margin degradation that we saw.

-But we also had some adverse mix, and most of that again it's new products that we have been introducing on both the Commercial Refrigeration and the Transport Refrigeration side, where we are still coming down the learning curve, much like we are on the GTF.
+But we also had some adverse mix, and most of that again, it's new products that we have been introducing both on the commercial refrigeration and the transport refrigeration side, where we are still coming down the learning curve, much like we are on the GTF.
 And so some of the products are not going out with normal margins.
 We're also seeing strength in Transicold in Eastern Europe, where the price is much more competitive than what we typically would see around the world.
 So there's some mix, there's some cost reduction.

 At the end of the day, though, the back half is going to be driven by top line growth.
 And I think when you see 11% orders growth in equipment here in the second quarter on top of 7% in the first, we've got a record backlog at CCS which will play out.
 So this is going to be a top line-driven recovery in the back half of the year.
 Still confident that when we called $100 million to $150 million of profit growth, probably towards the low end of that just given where commodities are and some of the other macro headwinds, but we still see positive momentum going into the back half of the year.